 Also to provide warmth for breeding and during winter/cold season.
 It must be well secured to keep the birds safe from predators.

 Proper ventilation should not be overlooked either.
 There are a lot of creative designs for poultry houses.
 You may choose to keep it portable and mobile, or you build a fixed house with a foundation.

 The body temperature of an adult chicken is about 105° to 107° Fahrenheit.
 In an atmospheric temperature of 65° to 75° Fahrenheit, chickens can maintain their body temperature and grow normally.

 Where the temperature becomes higher or lower than this, it is required that you control it by any means possible.

-Chickens have no sweat glands so they begin to pant at temperatures above 85° Fahrenheit and their feed consumption and growth begins to reduce.
+Chickens have no sweat glands so they begin to pant at temperatures above 85° Fahrenheit and their feed consumption and growth begin to reduce.